simolus3/drift/docs/README.md

 - `lib` Contains the code snippets for the documentation.
 - `test` Contains the tests for the documentation.
 - `web` Contains some dart which code which is compiled to JavaScript and served with the documentation.
-- `stubs` Contains dummy projects for the snippets to reference.
 - `mkdocs` Contains the MkDocs configuration.

 ### Building the Documentation